THE BEST Caramelized French Onion Dip

 Instructions

 - To make the dip, mix the onions, sour cream, and chives if using.
-I like to take out 1-2 teaspoons of onion before mixing to serve on top.
+I like to remove 1-2 teaspoons of onion before mixing and set it aside to be able to garnish on top.
 Once the dip is all mixed, do a taste test with the chips you plan to serve with to make sure the dip is salted enough.
 You may need another 1-2 teaspoons here.
 When satisfied with seasoning, add the remaining onion pieces and any additional chives or pepper flakes to garnish.

 - You can prepare the onions days in advance, and you can prepare the entire dip a day in advance of serving.
 This recipe can be easily doubled (or tripled) in which case a pot will be easier than a pan.